Parimal Nathwani takes oath as RS member | Law-Order

 Rajya Sabha chairman M Venkaiah Naidu on Wednesday administered the oath of office in his chamber to Parimal Nathwani of Yuvajana Sramika Rythu (YSR) Congress Party

-Nathwani has been re-elected as member of the Rajya Sabha for the third term in the biennial election from the State of Andhra Pradesh.
-Nathwani was elected to Rajya Sabha in May 2008 for his first term and in April 2014 for his second term
+Nathwani has been re-elected as member of the Rajya Sabha for the third term.
+He was first elected to Rajya Sabha in May 2008 and again in April 2014 from Jharkhand.
+In his third and present term, he has been elected from Andhra Pradesh

 Rajya Sabha Secretary General Desh Deepak Verma and other senior officers of the RS Secretariat were also present on the occasion.